Abstract-Tech/derex.openedx/README.md

 These are the image names:

-* `openedx-alpine-buildwheels`: build dependencies included
+* `openedx-ironwood-buildwheels`: build dependencies included
-* `openedx-alpine-base`: just runtime dependencies
+* `openedx-ironwood-base`: just runtime dependencies
-* `openedx-alpine-wheels`: wheels preinstalled for a specific edx-platform version, but no python code from edx-platform
+* `openedx-ironwood-wheels`: wheels preinstalled for a specific edx-platform version, but no python code from edx-platform
-* `openedx-alpine`: edx-platform code included
+* `openedx-ironwood-nostatic`: everything to run openedx, except javascript/css tools and staticfiles
+* `openedx-ironwood-nostatic-dev`: like nostatic, but includes also all dev tools to generate static files
+* `openedx-ironwood-dev`: all edx code and static assets, with javascript dev tools installed
+* `openedx-ironwood`: all edx code and static assets, with no dev tools

 ### Build with translations